nunokisc/timeseries-map-covid19/README.md

 See the spread of the covid19 outbreak on a map day by day https://covid19.nunocardoso.eu/
+Portugal have data by district/zone

 ## It's trustable?

-All the information contained in the online website is updated every three hours with the data source provided by https://github.com/CSSEGISandData/COVID-19
+All the world wide information contained in the online website is updated every three hours with the data source provided by https://github.com/CSSEGISandData/COVID-19
+All the portugal detailed iformation contained in the online website is updated every three hours with the data source provided by https://esriportugal.maps.arcgis.com/apps/opsdashboard/index.html#/e9dd1dea8d1444b985d38e58076d197a

 ## API Reference